Divyaveni/Everlytics/README.md

 Approach:
 Loading the Dataset,
-Data Visualization,
-Data Pre-Processing,
+Data Visualization, Data Pre-Processing,
 Model implementation using various Supervised Machine Learning Techniques and Finding the accuracy for testing,training data.

 Tools and Techniques used:
 numPy, pandas, matplotlib.pyplot, seaborn used for data visualization and pre-processing.
 Scikit learn, XGBoost for implementing the different Supervised Machine learning Classifiers(Random fofrest, Support Vector Machine, Decision Tree, XGBoost)

 Accuracy of the model:
-After implementation and comparision of different models, it is observed that XGBoost Model performs better Accuracy than other.
+After implementation and comparision of different models, it is observed that XGBoost Model performs better Accuracy than other Models.